Cahn-C/MySQL/Advanced SQL - MySQL for Ecommerce and Web Analystics/Website Pages Analytics.md

 # Website Analysis

 ## Identifying Top Website Pages
-Morgan wants to find to better about the sit by pulling the most-viwed website pages, ranks by session volumn
+Morgan wants to find out more about the site by pulling the most-viwed website pages, ranks by session volumn
 ```sql
 select pageview_url, count(distinct website_session_id) as sessions
 from website_pageviews